dplopezsioux/FileRadar/README.md

 Right-click any folder → **🏷️ Stamp File Paths**

-Automatically adds location comments to all JavaScript and Python files in the folder.
+Automatically adds location comments to all supported files in the folder.

 ### Stamp Single File

-Right-click any `.js` or `.py` file → **🏷️ Stamp This File**
+Right-click any supported file → **🏷️ Stamp This File**

 Adds a location comment to that specific file instantly.